lejpiodan-ux/Sql_Code_Examples/Subquerry/01_Low_Frequency_products/README.md

 ## Title
 Products Analysis with low frequency orders.
-Used Database : Northwind
+Used Database: Northwind

 ## Description:
-The goal of this query was to find products which are selling less often than average number of orders for all products, and then identify customers who purchased them.
+The goal of this query was to find products which are selling less often than the average number of orders for all products, and then identify customers who purchased them.

 ## Tables used in query